siavashk/pycpd/README.rst

   pip install .

-For running sample registration examples under `/tests`, you will need two additional packages.
+For running sample registration examples under `examples`, you will need two additional packages.

 Scipy (for loading `.mat` files) and matplotlib (for visualizing the reigstration).
 These can be downloaded by running:

 .. code-block:: bash

- pip install -r requirements.txt
+ pip install scipy matplotlib

 *****
 Usage